JtSangerman/LED-weather-sync/README.md

 Sign up for the free WeatherUnlocked api and receive your app key and app id.

+Install node.js and npm on your pi.
+Verify installed correctly with:

+	node -v
+	npm -v

+Run on your local proj directory, run:

+	npm install

 Fill out the appropriate .env file values.

 Access your pi's unix/bash shell via ssh or directly.